Feinstein Institutes for Medical Research

-The Feinstein Institutes for Medical Research in Manhasset, Nassau County, New York, United States, on Long Island, constitute the research arm of Northwell Health.
-Feinstein is home to 50 research labs, 2,500 clinical research studies, and 5,000 professional and support staff.
-Feinstein scientists conduct research in molecular medicine, genetics, cancer, brain research, mental health, autoimmunity and bioelectronic medicine, among others.
-Feinstein is the laboratory and faculty home of the Elmezzi Graduate School of Molecular Medicine.
-Students without an MD degree may earn a PhD in molecular medicine via the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, as part of the medical school's MD/PhD or PhD programs.
+The Feinstein Institutes for Medical Research in Manhasset, New York, United States, on Long Island, is the research home of Northwell Health.
+Feinstein Institutes is home to 50 research labs, 2,500 clinical research studies, and 5,000 professional and support staff.
+The faculty includes a members of the National Academy of Sciences, Betty Diamond, the National Academy of Medicine: Lance B. Becker and Karina Davidson, the American Society for Clinical Investigation, and the Association of American Physicians.
+Feinstein Institutes' scientists conduct research in molecular medicine, genetics, cancer, neuroscience, behavioral science, and bioelectronic medicine, among others.
+Feinstein Institutes is the laboratory and faculty home of the Elmezzi Graduate School of Molecular Medicine.
+Students with an MD degree may earn a PhD in molecular medicine.